Bruce Fowler

 Bruce Lambourne Fowler (born July 10, 1947) is an American trombonist and composer.
-He played trombone on many Frank Zappa records, as well as with Captain Beefheart and in the Fowler Brothers Band.
-He composes and arranges music for movies, and has been the composer, orchestrator, or conductor for many popular films.
+He is known for his work on numerous recordings by Frank Zappa, as well as performances with Captain Beefheart and the Fowler Brothers Band.
+In addition to his performing career, Fowler has composed, arranged, and conducted music for film, contributing to a wide range of popular movies.

-He is the son of jazz educator William L. Fowler and the brother of multi-instrumentalist Walt Fowler and bassist Tom Fowler.
-Bruce Fowler is participating in the Band from Utopia, the Mar Vista Philharmonic, and Jon Larsen's Strange News from Mars, featuring Zappa alumni Tommy Mars and Arthur Barrow.
-He also recorded albums with Air Pocket, a band including his siblings.
+Bruce Fowler is the son of jazz educator Dr. William L. Fowler and Beatrice Fowler.
+He is one of five brothers, all musicians: Walt Fowler, a multi-instrumentalist; Steve Fowler, a flutist, saxophonist and composer (deceased), Tom Fowler, a bassist; and Ed Fowler, a multi-instrumentalist and composer.

+Fowler has performed with the Band from Utopia, the Mar Vista Philharmonic, and Strange News from Mars, a project led by Norwegian musician Jon Larsen that features former Zappa collaborators Tommy Mars and Arthur Barrow.
+He also recorded albums as a member of Air Pocket, a jazz fusion band that included all five Fowler brothers.

 Fowler is the recipient of the 2007 Film & TV Music Awards for Best Score Conductor and Best Orchestrator.